Jean-Pierre Bemba

-Jean-Pierre Bemba Gombo (born 4 November 1962) is a politician in the Democratic Republic of the Congo.
-He was one of four vice-presidents in the transitional government of the Democratic Republic of the Congo from 17 July 2003 to December 2006.
-He led the Movement for the Liberation of the Congo (MLC), a rebel group turned political party.
-He received the second-highest number of votes in the 2006 presidential election.
-In January 2007 he was elected to the Senate.
-In 2008, during a trip to Europe, Bemba was arrested on International Criminal Court (ICC) charges of crimes against humanity and war crimes.
+Jean-Pierre Bemba Gombo (born 4 November 1962) is a Congolese politician and former rebel leader.
+He currently serves as the Deputy Prime Minister of Transportation and Channels of Communication, and served as the deputy minister of defense prior to his incumbent position.
+He was also one of four vice-presidents in the transitional government from 17 July 2003 to December 2006.

+Bemba led the Movement for the Liberation of the Congo (MLC), a rebel group turned political party, and received the second-highest number of votes in the 2006 presidential election.
+In January 2007, he was elected to the Senate.

+In 2008, during a trip to Europe, Bemba was arrested on International Criminal Court charges of crimes against humanity and war crimes.
 He spent the following 10 years in prison at The Hague, The Netherlands; 8 years awaiting trial and verdict, then 2 more years after conviction in 2016.
-In 2018, the verdicts were overtuned on appeal.
-The court ruled that because the Rome Statute which sets the court's rules do not limit the amount of time a person can spend in prison awaiting trial, Bemba was not entitled to compensation.
-It called on member states to review urgently the relevant provisions in the statute No such review has yet taken place.
-In 2018, Bemba returned to the DRC where he has since been active in national politics.
+In 2018, the verdicts were overturned on appeal.
+The court ruled that because the Rome Statute which sets the court's rules does not limit the amount of time a person can spend in prison awaiting trial, Bemba was not entitled to compensation.
+It called on member states to urgently review the relevant provisions in the statute.
+No such review has yet taken place.
+In 2018, Bemba returned to the Congo where he has since been active in national politics.

 Background

 Bemba was born in Bokada, Nord-Ubangi.
-His father, Jeannot Bemba Saolona, was a businessman who was successful under Zairian President Mobutu Sese Seko, and one of his sisters is married to Mobutu's son Nzanga, who was also a candidate in the 2006 presidential election.
+His father, Jeannot Bemba Saolona, was a businessman who was successful under Zairian President Mobutu Sese Seko.
+His sister, Catherine Bemba, is married to Mobutu's son, Nzanga Mobutu, who was also a candidate in the 2006 presidential election.

 Bemba attended boarding school in Brussels and later studied economics at the ICHEC Brussels Management School.